sveneisenschmidt/n8n-openai-bridge/README.md

 ### Feature Branch Workflow

-This project uses feature branches and GitHub Actions for CI/CD.
+This project uses feature branches and GitHub Actions for CI/CD with **automated releases on merge**.

 **Branch naming conventions:**
 - `feature/*` - New features